MrQR-me/docs/FormBuilder/Data_Inputs.md

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Forms_Header.png "Header")

-Your new section is now created.
-You can continue building you form by adding [Inputs](https://docs.mrqr.me/FormBuilder/Data_Inputs)
+Once your new section is created, you can continue building your Form by adding [inputs](https://docs.mrqr.me/FormBuilder/Data_Inputs).
+These can be added by selecting the <button class="button button2">ADD INPUT</button> button, which will open the 'new field' panel.

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_New_Section_Created.png "Created")